dudozermaks/sudoku_lib/README.md

 - [Sudoku Of The Day](https://www.sudokuoftheday.com) - Good example of rating a Sudoku puzzle.
 Scores from methods was taken from their website.

 ### Youtube
-- [Cracking The Cryptic](https://www.youtube.com/@CrackingTheCryptic) - Youtube chanell, where to men solve logical puzzles.
+- [Cracking The Cryptic](https://www.youtube.com/@CrackingTheCryptic) - Youtube channel, where to men solve logical puzzles.
 I got so much inspirations from this one!
 It's definitely content made mainly for older generation, but I enjoy it so much!
 Also, I've got some sudoku strateges from them (like Phistomefel Ring).

 ### Libraries
 - [Tdoku](https://github.com/t-dillon/tdoku) - Fastest sudoku solver.
 It's shipped with library in most minimal form possible.